Tramshy/sts-map-generator/README.md

 This class handles the player's position on the map.
 This class calls `SetAvailability` for all relevant nodes.
 This class is a `Singleton`

 #### Methods
+* Awake
+  - The `Awake` method is being used by the class to initialize some values and set up `Singleton`.
+If the `Awake` method is needed, call `base.Awake` in the override method, unless you want to handle initialization yourself.
 * OnNewMapGenerated
   - Called from `_onMapGenerated` `UnityEvent` from `MapGeneration`
 * UpdateCurrentPOI
-  - Moves the player to a new POI.
-By default, updates the availability of the previous floor before moving the player up to the next node.
-By default also changes the selected POI's `deactivatedColor` to white to create a line of white POI's along the path.
+  - Updates what nodes are selectable by the player by calling `SetAvailability` on relevant nodes.
+By default, calls `SetAvailability` of the previous floor to false, before moving up to the next node and calling `SetAvailability` to true for next nodes.
+By default, calls `UpdateCurrentPOIVisuals` right after updating `currentNode`.
 Can be overridden.
+* UpdateCurrentPOIVisuals
+  - By default changes the `currentNode`s `deactivatedColor` to white.
+This results in a line of white POI's along the selected path.
+Can be overridden.

+#### Fields
+* Instance
+  - The `Singleton` instance of this class.
+* currentNode
+  - The current POI selected by the player.

 ## License
 This package is licensed under the MIT License.
 For more information read: `LICENSE`.